The Art of Photography and The Science of Data Visualization

 When considering the placement of photos, it is important to look at the chosen image and see what works best in terms of the design.

-- Full-screen images: Sometimes images can look good acting as background.
+- Full-screen images: Sometimes images can look good acting as a background.
 This is called “full-bleed”.
-Be it for a website, slide deck or data viz design, using an image as background can be more impactful than just placing it in a smaller scale next to the text.
+Be it for a website, slide deck, or data viz design, using an image as background can be more impactful than just placing it on a smaller scale next to the text.